2 Material accounting policies

 Deferred tax assets and liabilities are offset when they relate to income taxes levied by the same taxation authority and the relevant entity intends to settle its current tax assets and liabilities on a net basis.

 Deferred tax assets include Minimum Alternative Tax (MAT) paid in accordance with the tax laws in India, which is likely to give future economic benefits in the form of availability of set-off against future income tax liability.
-Accordingly, MAT is recognised as deferred tax asset in the balance sheet when the asset can be measured reliably and it is probable that the future economic benefit associated with the asset will be recognised.
+Accordingly, MAT is recognized as deferred tax asset in the balance sheet when the asset can be measured reliably and it is probable that the future economic benefit associated with the asset will be recognized.

-2.10 Leases
+2.11 Leases

-The Company enters into contract as a lessee for assets taken on lease.
-The Company at the inception of a contract assesses whether the contract contains a lease by conveying the right to control the use of an identified asset for a period of time in exchange for consideration.
-A Right-of-use asset is recognised representing its Right-of-use the underlying asset for the lease term at the lease commencement date except in case of short term leases with a term of twelve months or less and low value leases which are accounted as an operating expense on a straight line basis over the lease term.
+a lease by conveying the right to control the use of an identified asset for a period of time in exchange for consideration.
+A Right-of-use asset is recognized representing its Right-of-use the underlying asset for the lease term at the lease commencement date except in case of short-term leases with a term of twelve months or less and low value leases which are accounted as an operating expense on a straight-line basis over the lease term.
 The cost of the right-of-use asset measured at inception shall comprise of the amount of the initial measurement of the lease liability adjusted for any lease payments made at or before the commencement date less any lease incentives received, plus any initial direct costs incurred.
 Whenever the Company incurs an obligation for costs to dismantle and remove a leased asset, restore the site on which it is located or restore the underlying asset to the conditions required by the terms and conditions of the lease, a provision for costs are included in the related Right-of-use asset.
 The Right-of-use assets is subsequently measured at cost less any accumulated depreciation, accumulated impairment losses, if any and adjusted for any remeasurement of the lease liability.
 The Right-of-use assets is depreciated using the straight-line method from the commencement date over the shorter of lease term or useful life of right-of-use asset.
 Right-of-use assets are tested for impairment whenever there is any indication that their carrying amounts may not be recoverable.
-Impairment loss, if any, is recognised in the statement of profit and loss.
+Impairment loss, if any, is recognized in the statement of profit and loss.

 The Company measures the lease liability at the present value of the lease payments that are not paid at the commencement date of the lease.
 The lease payments are discounted using the interest rate implicit in the lease and if that rate cannot be readily determined the Company uses the incremental borrowing rate in the country of domicile of the leases.
 The lease payments shall include fixed payments, variable lease payments, where the Company is reasonably certain to exercise that option and payments of penalties for terminating the lease, if the lease term reflects the lessee exercising an option to terminate the lease.
 Obligation under finance lease are secured by way of hypothecation of underlying fixed assets taken on lease.
 Lease payments have been disclosed under cash flow from financing activities.

 Certain lease arrangements includes the option to extend or terminate the lease before the end of the lease term.
 Right-of-use assets and lease liabilities includes these options when it is reasonably certain that they will be exercised.
-The lease liabilities are remeasured with a corresponding adjustment to the related Right-of-use
+The lease liabilities are remeasured with a corresponding adjustment to the related Right-of-use asset if the Company changes its assessment whether it will exercise an extension or a termination option.

-2.11 Foreign currency
+2.12 Foreign currency

 Functional currency and peresentation currency